Monetizado/Contracts/README.md

 Monetizado Proxy SDK (to allow monetize full pages using an intermediate page to pay and verify): https://github.com/Monetizado/proxyjs

+Monetizado Manage (to manage your content, to collect the money, and more): https://monetizado.github.io/manager/

 ## Features
 Monetizado allows you to:
 - Specify protected content with a specific amount that users must pay to access.